Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

 \section{Results and discussion}

-In this section, the numerical solutions in various cases are verified against analytic, semi-analytic solutions or clinical observations.
-At first, the computations are done on a single uniform vessel.
+The implementation codes can be verified by analytical solutions of linearized model or manufactured solutions of the full system without linearization~\cite{raghu2011verification,raghu2011comparative}.
+In this paper, except comparisons with the homogeneous linearized model and results in literature, we derived asymptotic solutions with different source terms.
+The verification by asymptotic analysis is a different approach from previous works.
+In this section, the computations are done on a single uniform vessel at first.
 In case of small perturbations, a linearized system is obtained.
 If this system is homogeneous, it allows pure wave solution.
 If the source terms due to the skin friction and the viscosity of the wall are added respectively, asymptotic solutions are obtained.
 In case of larger perturbations, the full nonlinear system allows shocks.
 The shock-capturing property of each scheme is tested in this case.
-After the test on a single vessel, a simple bifurcation is computed and the reflection and transmission coefficients are compared with analytic ones predicted by linearized system.
-At the final of this section, a network with 55 arteries is computed and the numerical solutions are checked against clinical observations reported in literature.
+After the tests on a single vessel, a simple bifurcation is computed and the reflection and transmission coefficients are compared with analytical ones predicted by linearized system.
+At the end of this section, a network with 55 arteries is computed and the numerical solutions are checked against clinical observations reported in literature.